Audio and Video Puzzles

 Loads an audio file using a specified URL.
 The audio is played via the HTML5 Audio tag or WebAudio API depending on the chosen type: sound or music/midi respectively.
 This puzzle also adds the loaded audio to a memory cache so that any subsequent uses of this puzzle with the same URL do not load the same sound file again.
 Using .mp3 format is recommended as it is supported by most web browsers.

-For usage example, check out the Farmers Journey demo (also available in the Asset Store).
+For usage example, check out the Farmers Journey demo (source files available in the Asset Store).

 preloading audio